Key Takeaways

 Accessing your business systems from anywhere has become incredibly important.
 How do the options compare for remote access?

-Accessing On-Prem Systems
+Accessing On-Premise Systems

 Typically, users must be physically on the premises to access the network and local servers.